Kenneth Fields

-Kenneth Fields is an American poet and a professor of creative writing at Stanford University, where he has been on faculty since 1967.
-Fields teaches the Advanced Poetry Writing Workshop for the Stanford Writing Fellows.
+Kenneth Fields (August 1 1939 – December 6 2023) was an American poet and a professor of creative writing at Stanford University.
+He had been on the faculty since 1967.

+In 1964, Fields was inducted into the Stegner Fellowship, and later co-led the Stegner program as a professor.
+As of 2004, Fields taught the Advanced Poetry Writing Workshop for the Stanford Writing Fellows.